aalsabag/k8sGenomeSearch/README.md

 ```
 We wait for all pods to complete before printing out the log of each pod so that we may maintain order.

 Essentially this is a hack to allow for parallel searching through jobs with minimal communication.
 Ok now to do this the proper way!
-Check out my argo repo!
+Check out my [ArgoGenomeSearch project](https://github.com/aalsabag/argoGenomeSearch)!

 ## How to use
 1. Ensure you have python3 and a local kubernetes instance running either via minikube or docker-for-desktop.